You May Discover One Day that...

 Happy Halloween: Scene of the Crime

-It's Halloween today in 2017, and here's a story, and unedited chapter, from my forthcoming next book (actually, I will be slipping another book out in front of this one).
+It's Halloween today in 2017, and here's a story, and unedited chapter, from my forthcoming next book.
 Life is funny and times change and sometimes things loop around and coincidences take place.
 Almost 40 years ago to the day when my father helped me move into Mary Markley Hall at the Universtiy of Michigan, I helped one of my daughters move into the very same dorm.
 Though today I'm proud to be a Wolverine, and proud of all my children, there were a few things I did during my time at Michigan that I am not proud of––this story is one of them.

 Boo!
 Halloween is my favorite holiday.
 It’s not like I go completely nuts creating the scariest haunted house on the block, and I’m not some kind of cosplay freak; it’s just my favorite.
 I got my reasons.